-- 1 The President of the Confederation shall chair the Federal Council. - 2 The President and the Vice-President of the Federal Council shall be elected by the Federal Assembly from the members of the Federal Council for a term of office of one year. - 3 Re-election for the following year is not permitted.
+- 1 The President of the Confederation chairs the Federal Council. - 2 The President and the Vice-President of the Federal Council are elected by the Federal Assembly from the members of the Federal Council for a term of office of one year. - 3 Re-election for the following year is not permitted.
 The President may not be elected Vice-President for the following year.